BILconference/BIL/README.md

 ## What does BIL stand for?

 BIL doesn’t necessarily stand for anything.
+BIL was born out of a play off of TED in an Excellent Adventure sort of way...

 What’s your definition?

 B______.
 I______.
 L________